matthewgream/libiotdata/README.md

     encodings and quantisation are identical.

 A variant definition chooses which form to use.
-The default weather station variant uses the bundled forms (one field each for environment and wind).
-A custom variant might use the individual forms to include only the specific measurements it needs, or to place them in different priority positions.
+The default weather station variant uses the bundled forms as the sensors generate the entire bundle of values concurrently.
+A custom variant might use the individual forms to include only the specific measurements it needs, or to place them in different priority positions, or where they are sourced from different sensors at different times.
+For example, the commonly used BME280/680 sensor can generate temperature, pressure and humidity readings concurrently.

-Note that Solar Irradiance and Ultraviolet only exist in bundled form.
+Note that at this point, some bundles have no standalone forms, such as the Solar bundle with Irradiance and Ultraviolet measurements.

 ### 8.1.
 Battery